-The policy will be reviewed at least annually by the governing body.
-It will be implemented through the school's induction and training programme, and as part of
+The policy will be reviewed at least annually by the Trust.
+It will be implemented through the Trust and school's induction and training programme, and as part of day to day practice.
+Compliance with the policy will be monitored by the Designated Senior Person and through staff performance measures.